Our Mission ...

 Our ravioli dough is made using an “extra fancy” durum flour.
 This flour creates a more pliable and elastic dough that suits the needs of fresh pasta, especially fresh-filled pasta.
 We select each dough flavor to best complement the filling inside, both from a taste and plate presentation perspective.

-Each and every one of our fillings is made in small batches, by hand, by the same caring person who as been making them for over 14 years.
-She has taken the recipes that co-founder David Bowen developed and added her own flair, creating succulent and lingering flavors that keep our customers coming back week after week.
+Each and every one of our fillings is made in small batches, by hand, by the same caring person who has been making them for over 17 years!
+She has taken the recipes that our co-founder developed and added her own flair, creating succulent and lingering flavors that keep our customers coming back week after week.
 And not only that, many of our fillings are so thick, chunky and full of texture that they must be hand-fed into the ravioli forming process.
 We're not like other companies that puree their fillings to a mushy tasteless pulp so that they can speedily make hundreds of ravioli each day.
 No, just as with our dried pasta, we custom make only small batches of ravioli where the dough maker is an integral part of the ravioli production and can closely monitor every piece of ravioli.